Home

 Alternatively, you may want to work with a few armchairs instead of a sofa as shown below left.
 The picture on the right is a good example of an open-plan living area with more than one seating space.
 Notice the smaller reading corner partially hidden on top of the picture?

-Other Living Room Furniture to Consider
+Living Room Furniture - Tables

 Living rooms need side tables, since in repose, we generally have something in hand – book, newspaper or drink.
 The picture below left shows an antique Chinese side table with contemporary western furniture - a unique marriage of period and culture.
 While the solid wood round side table shown bottom right doubles up as a conversation piece with it's sculptural legs.